coral-xyz/anchor/docs/src/tutorials/tutorial-2.md

 # Tutorial 2: Account Constraints and Access Control

-Building on the previous two, this tutorial covers how to speciy constraints and access control on accounts.
-The full example can be found [here](https://github.com/project-serum/anchor/tree/master/examples/basic-2).
+Building on the previous two, this tutorial covers how to specify constraints and access control on accounts.

 Because Solana programs are stateless, a transaction must specify accounts to be executed.
 And because an untrusted client specifies those accounts, a program must responsibily validate all input to the program to ensure it is what it claims to be--in addition to any instruction specific access control the program needs to do.
 This is particularly burdensome when there are lots of dependencies between accounts, leading to repetitive [boilerplate](https://github.com/project-serum/serum-dex/blob/master/registry/src/access_control.rs) code for account validation along with the ability to easily shoot oneself in the foot by forgetting to validate any particular account.